remap/ndn-pi/examples/led_control/README.md

 a menu to the user allowing her to issue 'on' or 'off' commands to any node that offers an 'led' capability.

 Setup
 -------

 ### LED Node
-This node expects to have an LED connected to GPIO pin 24.
+This node expects to have an LED connected to GPIO pin 24 by default, but you can change the pin number by specifying a different number on the command line.

 <Insert wiring diagram?>

 ### Multi-LED Node
-This node expects to have LEDs connected to GPIO pins 17 and 24.
+This node expects to have LEDs connected to GPIO pins 17 and 24 by default.

 <Insert wiring diagram?>